 Those who know me may have been a little surprised when in January 2014, on a trip back home to Scotland, I made the decision to get a dog.

 Not any dog, of course.
 The most energetic, demanding type of dog: an English Springer Spaniel.
 Having helped my mum pick out their new puppy from a litter, Harley, it felt like the right time to finally give into my desire to have four paws in my own little family!
 I’d been very close to getting a dog around 4 years before but due to one reason or another with work commitments, this had been put on a back burner.
 Now in a relationship and having a more flexible job, it felt like the right time.

 When I made the trip back to Scotland five weeks to collect her, despite having had both cats and dogs whilst growing up, I had no idea of the impact that she would have to me on an emotional level.

-I was at my biggest weight ever, had started a new job with my confidence low.
-I was therefore about to start 2016 on a low, selling my first home and with two beautiful beach huts that I’d poured hours of love into and could no longer hire out due to a license change from the private development owners and no sign of a sale.
+I was at my biggest weight ever and had started a new job with my confidence low.
+I was about to start 2016 on a that low.
+Selling my first home and beach hut business wasn’t much better.
+I had two beautiful beach huts that I’d poured hours of love into and could no longer hire out due to a license change from the private development owners and no sign of a sale.
 Oh, and of course it was winter – nothing quite like less daylight to help with your mood.

-I spent the next few days sorting out my own head out and the reality of the changes as the New Year approached.
+I spent the next few days sorting out my own head out and coming to terms with the reality of those changes as the New Year approached.
 It really would have been easy for me to have unpacked the bedding and PJs and crawled under a duvet until I had to surface for work.
 But if you know springer spaniels, that just wasn’t going to happen!!
 I had Millie – this loyal, loving dog who whilst seemed to understand that I was feeling low, staying close for sofa cuddles but who also needed playtime and exercise!